 Amazon said it is using a combination of artificial intelligence, computer vision and data pulled from multiple sensors to ensure customers are only charged for the stuff they pick up.
 The computer vision aspect seems to indicate that there are cameras being used to track you in the store.
 It'll be interesting to see whether Amazon can successfully prevent stopping theft and fraud.

 A patent application filed by Amazon in early 2015 first revealed details about a new kind of retail store that would allow Amazon customers to pick items and leave without stopping at a cashier register or kiosk.
-The patent described a store that would work using a system of cameras, sensors and/or RFID readers to identify shoppers and the items they’ve chosen.
-Here's an excerpt:
+The patent described a store that would work using a system of cameras, sensors and/or RFID readers to identify shoppers and their items.